Isabel Lucas: 2016–present: MacGyver and return to Australian film

 In 2017, Lucas appeared in the Australian comedy-drama film, That's Not Me, beside Alice Foulcher, Richard Davies, and Rowan Davie, which was released worldwide on 7 September the same year.

 From 2017 to 2018, Lucas played Samantha Cage in CBS's remake of the series MacGyver.
 Lucas left her role as Samantha Cage in June 2018.

 She began filming the Australian biographical-drama film In Like Flynn in February 2017, with British and Australian actors William Moseley, Clive Standen, Corey William Large, David Wenham and actress Nathalie Kelley.
 The film was released to Australia on 11 October 2018.
 It was later released worldwide in January 2019.
 In the same year, Lucas played Brooke in Chasing Comets, a biographical-drama comedy on the life of Chase, a famous Australian rugby league player.
 The same year, she played Kali Stewart in Shooting in Vain, a drama thriller starring Sebastian Gregory, Diana Hopper, and Colleen Kelly.

 Lucas appeared in the Australian drama-thriller Shooting in Vain, directed by Jared Januscka, which was released on worldwide in 2018.
 It stars Alexandra Park, Diana Hopper, and Sebastian Gregory.
 Later in 2018, she appeared in In Like Flynn as the character Rose.
 The film became a success in Australia, New Zealand, and Britain, rating as a 66–70% after its opening weekend.
 It was later released worldwide the following year on 25 January.

+In 2022, Lucas starred alongside Luke Hemsworth and Rasmus King in a drama-film, Bosch & Rockit (Ocean Boy).
+She later appeared as Katie in Sons of Summer, a crime-action film that was released on July 28, 2023.